jc-prg/mbox/docs/INSTRUCTION_PREPARE_RPI.md

 ### Install Docker and Docker-Compose:

 To install docker the following instructions worked for me: [https://www.marksei.com/docker-on-raspberry-pi-raspbian/](https://www.marksei.com/docker-on-raspberry-pi-raspbian/).
-To make it short:
+To make it short, you can use *./config/install-docker* or follow the following instructions:

 ```bash
 # install required software and aquire GPG key